araten10/EdgewarePlusPlus/README.md

 A: Unfortunately, packs are kind of scattered about...
 Since there is no specific place to congregate Edgeware packs (to my knowledge), people usually end up posting them to their personal twitters or discord servers.
 Additionally, some people charge money for their own packs and/or bundle a complete copy of Edgeware with their pack, making it even harder to give a definite answer to this question.

 There are a few places you can start, however.
-PetitTournesol's original github page has multiple packs, although they don't support new ++ features. ~~/r/edgingware on reddit is mostly focused to tech support, but there are multiple packs there, including a helpful reference pack.~~ [EDIT: subreddit died from automod because reddit sucks] ~~I believe hgoon.booru also has a thread for Edgeware packs on the forum, but since it's a bit of an obscure booru and requires an account to post, i'm sure many still fall through the cracks.~~ [EDIT: doesnt get updated much when I checked recently]

-There is an [unofficial discord](https://discord.com/invite/9rxab3BSB8) that hosts a lot of packs, just know that I don't really visit it much since I tend to use discord sparingly.
+PetitTournesol's original github page has multiple packs, although they don't support new ++ features. /r/edgingware on reddit is mostly focused to tech support, but there are multiple packs there, including some tech support as well.
+There is also an [unofficial discord](https://discord.com/invite/9rxab3BSB8) that hosts a lot of packs, just know that I don't really visit it much since I tend to use discord sparingly.

 >Q: I found a bug!